cancerbioinformatics/smuLymphNet/README.md

 # smuLymphNet

-Deep learning models to detect and quantify immune morphometric features in lymph nodes using multiscale fully convolutional networks.
+Deep learning models to detect and quantify immune morphometric (1.
+Germinal centres 2. sinuses) features in lymph nodes using a multiscale fully convolutional networks trained on breast cancer patients from Guy's hospital.

 ## Pipeline summary